 1. Kayak Beside the Glaciers

-That’s right, you can get up close and personal with some of Chile’s most beautiful glaciers.
+You can get up close and personal with some of Chile’s most beautiful glaciers.
 Sign up for a kayaking trip in Torres del Paine National Park.
 This trip will give you the chance to kayak down Grey Lake, which leads towards the iconic and massive Grey Glacier.
 It’s truly a once-in-a-lifetime experience.

 2. Surf Along the Pacific Coast